 Transfer of Credits

 Graduate students from other accredited two-year MSW programs may transfer to Spalding's advanced standing program if they have completed the foundation content with a 3.20 GPA and have positive recommendations from the first year practicum instructor.
 Also, up to 5 graduate credits earned in other graduate programs may be accepted in place of Spalding MSW electives.
 A student in the Master of Social Work program who has completed social work foundation courses in another accredited social work program may transfer up to 18 credit hours of course work plus practicum hours.
 Academic credit is not awarded for previous work or life experiences in lieu of any course-work in the social work program.

 Student learning is assessed through a variety of measures, including self-assessment and peer assessment by the students.
-Typical techniques include both small and large system role plays, critical analysis of practice situations and ethical dilemmas, written narratives, videotaped skill demonstrations, research papers, and examinations.
+The range of assignements include small and large system role plays, critical analysis of practice situations and ethical dilemmas, written narratives, videotaped skill demonstrations, experiential exercises, professional presentations, research projects, group projects, and examinations.
 MSW students in both years of their program are in a field practicum enabling them to integrate theory and practice in a learning environment.
 In practicum, assessment is a mutually supportive process between the agency field instructor, the faculty field liaison, and the student.
-During the Concentration Year of the curriculum, MSW Learners develop a culminating project, consisting of a comprehensive paper and a public presentation.
+During the Concentration Phase of the curriculum, MSW Learners develop a culminating project, consisting of a comprehensive paper and a public presentation.
 The culminating paper is graded by a faculty member.
 The presentation is assessed by a panel of social work practitioners during the Exit Colloquium.

 (see program sheets for specifics of the MSW degree)